kosmikgirl/lit-scaffold-sass/docs/state-management.md

 ## Retrieving state from store

-Components need to be connected to the store in order to be able to listen to state changes.
-This can be achieved as follows:
+Connect components to the store in order to be able to listen to state changes:

 ```typescript
 class SomeClass extends connect(store)(LitElement) {